sunfounder/euler-kit/docs/source/pyproject/py_light_theremin.rst

             tone(buzzer,pitch,20)
         utime.sleep_ms(10)

-When the program runs, the LED will light up, and we will have five seconds to calibrate the detection range of the photoresistor by lifting up and down above the photoresistor by hand.
-This is because we may be in a different light environment each time we use it (e.g. the light intensity is different between midday and dusk).
+As soon as the program runs, the LED will light up, and we will have five seconds to calibrate the photoresistor's detection range.

-At this time, we need to swing our hands up and down on top of the photoresistor, and the movement range of the hand will be calibrated to the playing range of this instrument.
+This is due to the different light environments we may have when we use it (e.g., different light intensities at noon and dusk), as well as our hands' height above the photoresistor.
+You need to set the maximum and minimum height of your hand from the photoresistor, which is also the height at which you play the instrument.

-After five seconds, the LED will go out and we can wave our hands on the photoresistor to play.
+After five seconds, the LED will turn off, at which point we can wave our hands over the photoresistor and play.